swlkr/roda-starter/README.md

 - A locked down CSP (everything served from same domain)
 - Asset compilation in production
-- A Containerfile for containers
+- A Dockerfile for containers
 - A .env file for podman to set env variables
 - [sequel](http://sequel.jeremyevans.net) with model plugin
 - [erubi](https://github.com/jeremyevans/erubi) templates with automatic escaping `<%== %>` to unescape